cpske/ISP/django/authentication.md

     },
 ]
 ```
-The password requirements are good but sometimes annoying.
+These password requirements are good but sometimes annoying.
 You can customize them.

-Look at the constructors for the validator classes (above) in the file `django/contribe/auth/password_validation.py`.
+Look at the constructors for the password validator classes in the file `django/contribe/auth/password_validation.py`.
 Each constructor has some named parameters.
-You can specify a value for those named parameters
+You can specify parameter values to customize the validators.

 | Validator                | Constructor Parameters     |
 |:-------------------------|:---------------------------|